Dismalitie/JaxCore-CS/README.md

+> [!NOTE]
+> As of 31 of March 2024, the JaxCore development and support server has entered it's public archive state as it ended develpment in late 2022.
+And with it, this project too is also going to be archived.

 # JaxCore-CS

 JaxCore-CS is a project that I'm working on to rewrite [JaxCore](https://jaxcore.app/) in C# with Visual Studio - and yes I have permission.